WHO Declares Coronavirus Outbreak A Global Health Emergency

 There is currently no targeted drug to treat the virus, Chinese health authorities said.
 And there is no vaccine to guard against it.
 Tedros is calling on countries to "accelerate the development of vaccines, therapeutics and diagnostics."

-Several countries, including the U.S., have started to evacuate citizens from Wuhan due to concerns about the coronavirus.
+Several countries, including the U.S., have started to evacuate citizens from Wuhan because of concerns about the coronavirus.
 As NPR's Bill Chappell reported, American passengers broke into cheers after their flight from Wuhan touched down Tuesday night in Alaska.
-The Centers for Disease Control and Prevention is advising that travelers "avoid all nonessential travel to all of the country."
+The Centers for Disease Control and Prevention is advising that travelers "avoid all nonessential travel to all of [China]."

 Major airlines, such as United Airlines and British Airways, have suspended flights to Chinese cities.

-Chinese health authorities recently announcing new sweeping measures to try to contain the new coronavirus by implementing a strict quarantine on Wuhan, a city of some 11 million people.
+Chinese health authorities recently announced new sweeping measures to try to contain the new coronavirus by implementing a strict quarantine on Wuhan, a city of some 11 million people.
 "There's no sense of when the quarantine might be lifted," NPR's Emily Feng reported from Beijing.
-"The big problem is that people are going to have to return to work soon, when the Lunar New Year is over, many of them are coming from villages where there are very few screening measures for the virus."
+"The big problem is that people are going to have to return to work soon, when the Lunar New Year is over.
+Many of them are coming from villages where there are very few screening measures for the virus."

 China's government has come under criticism for not responding more quickly to the outbreak.
 But WHO officials have praised the Chinese response.